jkeohan/scatterplot-workshop/module-1-importing-data.md

 #### Using D3.CSV

-For the purpose of the scatterplot we will initially test the d3.csv() method, included in the D3V4 library, to import the data and then convert it to be used with d3-fetch.
+For the purpose of the scatterplot we will initially test the d3.csv() method, included in the D3V4 library, to import the data and then convert it to be used with the newly introduced d3-fetch module.

 ```
 d3.csv(url, (d) =>  { console.log('data is: ', d)})